-Everett was born and raised in Southeast Alaska, aka "God's Country."
-He studied Philosophy at Gonzaga University (Go Zags!), and spent two years in the seminary before discerning he wasn't called to the priesthood.
-He is married to his beautiful wife Melissa, and has three sons, Nathaniel, Aaron, and Peter.
+Everett was born and raised in Southeast Alaska.
+He received his B.A. in Philosophy from Gonzaga University, where he spent two years in the seminary before discerning he wasn't called to the priesthood.
+He is married to his beautiful wife Melissa, and has four sons, Nathaniel, Aaron, Peter, and Matthew.

-Before joining Kolbe Academy in 2008, Everett worked as a high school teacher in math, science and computer literacy at a small private Catholic school in Cottonwood, Idaho. .
-In addition to his work as Director of Academic Services, Everett teaches two sections of Theology 10 in Kolbe's Online Academy and he is the coaches volleyball for Kolbe Academy & Trinity Prep's High School Girls Volleyball team, and Chief Umpire for his local little league.
+Before joining Kolbe Academy in 2008, Everett worked as a high school teacher in math, science and computer literacy at a small private Catholic school in Cottonwood, Idaho.
+In addition to his work as Director of Academic Services, Everett servers as the Dean of Students.
+He has taught Kolbe's 10th grade Sacramental Theology & Church History I course online, and taught classes on sacramental theology and catechesis for the Diocese of Santa Rosa's catechist formation program.

 Jeanne Anne is originally from Cincinnati, Ohio.
 Her father was a Lieutenant Colonel in the Army which meant her family had to move all over the United States every two or three years.
 Her conversion to Catholicism at the age of 21, she attributes to listening to Archbishop Fulton Sheen on tape.
 She graduated from the University of San Francisco while working and taking care of small children and thus understands the struggles of juggling motherhood, working and teaching.
 After home schooling her eight children for over 16 years, she now resides in Napa with her youngest three children who attend Kolbe Academy Trinity Prep Day School.